As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Choosing How Long to Brew: Most drip coffee makers have brew time settings that can be changed.
 As more tastes are drawn out of the coffee grounds, the brew will get stronger as the brewing time goes up.
 On the other hand, you can make a softer cup by shortening the brewing time.
 Try different brewing times to find the right amount for you.

-2. the French Press
+2. The French Press

 Using a French press to make coffee is a more hands-on way to make coffee.
 Even though it doesn’t have as many ways to change the strength of your coffee as some other methods, you can still make big changes.
 This is how: